A selection of trees with persistent fruits lasting through the autumn.

 John Mitchell is a popular whitebeam, notable for its large white-green leaves.

-A small rowan, with distinctive yellow fruitlets.
+A small rowan, with distinctive pale yellow fruitlets.
 Also one of the best for autumn colour.

 An unusual rowan, with light pink blossom, and white fruitlets, which are larger than usual for rowans.